xRyul/flashcards-obsidian-v2/memory-bank/progress.md

   - Modified `filterByUpdate` to mark cards with IDs missing from Anki for creation.
   - Added a mechanism to track obsolete IDs (`idsToRemoveFromFile`).
   - Implemented a final cleanup step in `execute` to remove obsolete ID lines from the file content *after* new IDs are written, ensuring correct offsets.
+- **HTML Comment Parsing Restriction:** Implemented preprocessing in the parser to strip all comment content except valid Anki ID lines before card extraction.
+This ensures only ID management is allowed in comments, addressing user-reported issues with accidental card creation from commented-out content.
 - **Settings Updates:**
   - Enabled `sourceSupport` and `codeHighlightSupport` by default in `main.ts`.
   - Renamed "Context-aware mode" to "Heading breadcrumbs" and improved description in `src/gui/settings-tab.ts`.